GilbertHong2/Bank-Customer-Churn-Prediction/README.md

 It explored three possible models: a Logistic Regression Model, a Random Forest Model and a K Nearest Neighbor Model.
 The models are fitted using the scikit learn library and the hyperparameters are tuned using grid cross validation.

-All details of the project is contained in main.py, the used dataset is included here in bank_data.csv
+All details of the project is contained in main.py and the jupyter notebook file, the used dataset is included here in bank_data.csv